helmedeiros/markup-svc/docs/cookbook/guardrails.md

   --required-fields=customer_tier,country
 ```

 Rules are evaluated in the order `FactorRange → AllowedCountries → RequiredFields` and short-circuit on the first veto.
-Place the cheapest + highest-veto-rate rule first; the default ordering reflects that misconfigured factors are the most common veto cause in operator-reported incidents.
+The order is fixed by the binary — there is no flag to reorder — and reflects that misconfigured factors are the most common veto cause in operator-reported incidents, so the cheapest check fires first.

 ## What's happening